yaydede/toolbox/YA_TextBook.md

 ## [10,]  0.2703214 -0.37463425 -0.07014287  1.0000000000
 ```

 However, we know from Chapter 29 that these solutions are not stable.
-Further, we also want to identify the sparsity in the precision matrix for a network analysis that differentiates the significant edges from insignificant ones.
+Further, we also want to identify the sparsity in the precision matrix that differentiates the significant edges from insignificant ones for a network analysis .

 ## Ridge ($\ell_{2}$) and glasso ($\ell_{1}$)

+A contemporary use for precision matrices is found in network reconstruction through graphical modeling (Network Analysis).

+In a multivariate normal model, $p_{i j}=p_{j i}=0$ (the entries in the precision matrix) if and only if $X_{i}$ and $X_{j}$ are independent when condition ong all other variables.
+In real world applications, $P$ (the precision matrix) is often relatively sparse with lots of zeros.
+With the close relationship between $P$ and the partial correlations, **the non-zero entries of the precision matrix can be interpreted the edges of a graph where nodes correspond to the variables.**

 Regularization helps us find the sparsified partial correlation matrix.
-We first start with Ridge and `rags2ridges` (see, [Introduction to rags2ridges](https://cran.r-project.org/web/packages/rags2ridges/vignettes/rags2ridges.html)), which is an R-package for fast and proper $\ell_{2}$-penalized estimation of precision (and covariance) matrices also called ridge estimation
+We first start with Ridge and `rags2ridges` (see, [Introduction to rags2ridges](https://cran.r-project.org/web/packages/rags2ridges/vignettes/rags2ridges.html)), which is an R-package for fast and proper $\ell_{2}$-penalized estimation of precision (and covariance) matrices also called ridge estimation.

 Their algorithm solves the following: